 Bond investors have snapped up debt as prices declined sharply on fears the Fed’s effort to tame inflation could severely strain economic growth.
 The buying spree helped most bond sectors post positive returns in May.

 Questions that drove volatility remain, but now may be an opportune time to turn anxiety into action.
-“Equity market swings will likely continue, but bond markets are unlikely to decline another 10% from here,” says Ritchie Tuazon, portfolio manager for American Funds Strategic Bond FundSM.
+“Equity market swings will likely continue, but bond markets are unlikely to decline another 10% from here,” says fixed income portfolio manager Ritchie Tuazon.

 The downward selling pressure has brought valuations for most bonds back to Earth and more in line with expectations.
 This may provide an attractive entry point for investors.

 Exposure to high-quality bond funds can again offer the diversification investors want, especially amid heightened equity volatility.
 Investors can also seek opportunities across bond sectors to achieve investment goals such as income and inflation protection.

 The Fed’s rate hikes and balance sheet reductions suggest a focus on bringing down inflation.
 But there is still work to do.

 The U.S. consumer price index jumped 8.6% for the year through May and is up 1% from April.
 Core inflation, which excludes food and energy, rose 0.6% from the prior month.

 Prices for services in the U.S. soar, which may be harder to tame